 Spending time figuring out what you'll do today can take away from actually doing those things.
 And, you'll have planned your task list so recently that you can be tempted to change your schedule on the fly.

-It's important to let your agenda change if you need it to, but it's equally as important to commit to an agenda that outlines every assignment before you begin.
+It's important to let your agenda change if you need it to, but it's equally important to commit to a schedule that outlines every assignment before you begin.

 12. Use technology to stay connected.

-Instant messaging and videoconferencing tools can make it easy to check in with coworkers and remind you how your work is contributing to the big picture.
+Instant messaging and videoconferencing tools like Slack and Zoom can make it easy to check in with other remote employees and remind you how your work contributes to the big picture.

-At HubSpot, we use Slack to keep conversations going remotely, Trello to keep us organized around priorities, and Google Hangouts plus Webex to make remote meetings more productive.
+CMO and former HubSpot employee, Meghan Keaney Anderson, remarks, "At HubSpot, we use Slack to keep conversations going remotely, Trello to keep us organized around priorities, and Google Hangouts plus Webex to make remote meetings more productive.
 Getting the right stack of support tools to fit your work style makes a big difference."

 13. Match your music to the task at hand.

 During the week, music is the soundtrack to your career (cheesy, but admit it, it's true).
-And at work, the best playlists are diverse playlists -- you can listen to music that matches the energy of the project you're working on to boost your productivity.
+And at work, the best playlists are diverse playlists — you can listen to music that matches the energy of the project you're working on to boost your productivity.